CS2103AUG2016-T09-C1/main/docs/UserGuide.md

 Note that adding tags and editing tags are different commands.
 Edit tags will remove all tags and add in the editted tag.
 This addtag command will just append the new tag behind any existing tag names.

-Examples:
+Example:
 * `list today`<br>
   `addtag 2 t=tonight`<br>
    Adds the "tonight" tag to the 2nd task in the list.

 2) Deleting a particular tag
 Format: `deltag INDEX t=TAGS [t=MORE_TAGS]`